ProductiveRage/CompilableTypeConverter/README.md

     );
     mapperConfig.SourceMemberNamingConvention = new LowerUnderscoreNamingConvention();

-    // .. teach it the SourceType.Sub1 to DestType.Sub1 mapping (unfortunately AutoMapper can't magically handle nested types) mapperConfig.CreateMap<SourceType.Sub1, ConstructorDestType.Sub1>();
+    // .. teach it the SourceType.Sub1 to DestType.Sub1 mapping (unfortunately
+    // AutoMapper can't magically handle nested types) mapperConfig.CreateMap<SourceType.Sub1, ConstructorDestType.Sub1>();

-    // If the translatorFactory is unable to find any constructors it can use for the conversion, the translatorFactory.Get
+    // If the translatorFactory is unable to find any constructors it can use for the
-    // method will return null
+    // conversion, the translatorFactory.Get method will throw an exception
-    var translatorFactory = new SimpleTypeConverterByConstructorFactory(
+    // with details of precisely what couldn't be mapped var translatorFactory = new SimpleTypeConverterByConstructorFactory(
         new ArgsLengthTypeConverterPrioritiserFactory(),
         new SimpleConstructorInvokerFactory(),